Last modified: November 2, 2018

 3. Brands located outside the U.S. also need to comply.

-Digital River handles the complexities of interstate and global online commerce for you, including international regulatory law compliance and taxes.
+Digital River handles the complexities of state-to-state and global online commerce for brands, including international regulatory law compliance and taxes.
 As both Merchant and Seller of Record for our clients, we can shield sellers from these new compliance burdens so they can focus on the parts of their business they know best.
 To learn more about how we can manage the multi-state tax collection and filing that will result from this new ruling, contact email@example.com.